rtCamp/Frappe-Manager/docs/commands/delete.md

 ## `fm delete`

+Delete a whole bench, or one site out of one.

-Delete a bench: its containers and volumes, its whole directory, and its TLS certificate.
+BENCH deletes the bench: every site in it, its containers and volumes, its whole directory, and its TLS certificates.
+A bench serving more than one site also needs --all-sites and asks for its name typed back, because one word would otherwise destroy several separately named sites.

+BENCH/SITE deletes just that site: its schema, its certificate, its proxy entries and its files.
+The bench and its other sites keep running.

-The database is decided separately. fm can drop the site's schema and user from the global-db container it owns, but a schema on a server fm does not own is always left in place, --delete-db-from-global-db or not.
+The database is decided separately. fm can drop a site's schema and user from the global-db container it owns, but a schema on a server fm does not own is always left in place, --delete-db-from-global-db or not.

 **Usage**: